There is a myriad of things to do alone in Miami; your problem will not be boredom; it will be prioritizing!

 9. Take A Free Yoga Class In South Beach

-After you’ve found your zen, you can hang around for bottomless mimosas, champagne specials, a smorgasbord (Swedish for sandwich), or anything your heart desires from the market’s local vendors.
+After you’ve found your zen, you can hang around for bottomless mimosas, champagne specials, and a smorgasbord (Swedish for a sandwich).

 The City of Miami Beach also hosts free yoga throughout the week, with classes held at Collins Park at The Bass on Mondays and Wednesdays.